Majority Sinhalese let loose on a propaganda tour to Sri Lanka's subdued north. All photos courtesy of the author

 “Why are we coming to see this?” she complained.
-“This is man who destroyed so many lives.
+“This is a man who destroyed so many lives.
 Why should we go see a bunker of a man who has done so much evil?”
 The 30-year long civil war was still clear in her memories.
 The lingering fear of suicide bombers, even in the capital where she lived.
 The bombs would go off at random, and you never knew when leaving house in the morning if you would get home safe in the night.

-She was largely alone in her skepticism; with a constant flow of tour buses there seemed little doubt this was one of the most popular sights for Sinhalese tourists.
+She was largely alone in her skepticism.
+With a constant flow of tour buses, there seemed little doubt this was one of the most popular sights for Sinhalese tourists.

-”The fascination with Prabakharan started on the Tamil side with the cult of personality he created, and then it transferred over,” explains Fred Carver, director of Sri Lanka Campaign for Peace and Justice, who thinks the fascination with the long-term adversary is understandable, and comparable with that of the Israelis in the Palestinians.
+”The fascination with Prabakharan started on the Tamil side with the cult of personality he created, and then it transferred over,” explains Fred Carver, director of Sri Lanka Campaign for Peace and Justice, who thinks the fascination with the long-term adversary is understandable, and comparable to that of the Israelis in the Palestinians.

 ”What we need to understand is how very, very ’other’ the north seemed to Sinhalese people who were totally cut off from it for 30 years.
 So I think there was a desire to see what it was they had been missing all this time.”

 Now that the roadblocks are gone, an eclectic and often bizarre collection of memorials has mushroomed up across the previous war zone.
-Many are inside army camps; some recycled from the LTTE themselves, others built from scratch.
+Many are inside army camps—some recycled from the LTTE themselves, others built from scratch.
 Rather than demilitarizing after the war, government troops were given an active role in the new holiday industry.
-Aside from monuments and innumerable “army welfare” shops, the military organizes safaris and whale watching tours, and for those who can afford it, it offers luxury hotels and private beaches.
+Aside from monuments and innumerable “army welfare” shops, the military organizes safaris and whale-watching tours, and for those who can afford it, it offers luxury hotels and private beaches.

 In the process, critics say, the military regime has not only effectively colonialized the land, but monopolized the war narrative as well.